greenbean1/dg-sponsorships/README.md

 ### Potential Improvements
 - Include player/sponsor combos in email
 - Add From key to message
-### Remaining To Do
-1. General code review with Nathan
-2. Manage unversioned files
 ### Notes
  - A conscious effort was made to match the robustness of the code to the longevity of project relevance
 ### Resources